curlyphries/AI-DJ/README.md

    cp .env.example .env
    ```

 5. Edit the `.env` file with your API keys and configuration settings.
+Set `LLM_PROVIDER` to either `openai` or `ollama` and provide the corresponding credentials.
 This file is ignored by Git and tells the app how to connect to each service.

 6. Initialize the database (creates the SQLite files used for user settings):
    ```bash